-What first interested you in real estate syndications?
+What first made you interested in real estate syndications?
 It may seem like a trick question, but there is normally one answer we hear from new investors.
 “To make money.”
 When a new investor is considering investing in a real estate syndication, the two questions we get asked are, “How much could I make if I invest $100,000 with you?” and “How we mitigate risk and protect your investment?”

 Making money is one of the biggest motivators for investing in real estate, and we love a good return!
 However, returns are actually not the most important aspect we focus on when evaluating potential deals.

 Passive income and double-digit returns are pretty exciting, but what we really focus on is actually more boring than taxes and K-1s.

 We focus on capital preservation first and foremost.
 This means we make sure the deal has multiple plans, which will help protect investor capital loss.
 That’s our number one priority throughout the lifecycle of every deal.

 WHY IT’S IMPORTANT TO TALK ABOUT CAPITAL PRESERVATION

 Capital preservation is in no way the most exciting part of investing in real estate syndications, but it is one of the most critical pieces.